Skip to navigation menu Skip to content

 Most babies with Pfeiffer syndrome need surgery to reshape the back of their skull and give their brain more room.
 The procedure is called a posterior cranial vault distraction.
 Most babies have this surgery in their first year of life.

-A craniofacial plastic surgeon and neurosurgeon work as a team to protect your child’s brain and achieve the best results.
+A craniofacial plastic surgeon and neurosurgeon work to protect your child’s brain and achieve the best results.
 In the operating room, surgeons cut your child’s skull bone and attach a device called a distractor.
-After your child leaves the hospital, a parent or other caregiver adjusts the distractor for several weeks to stretch the bone so it grows longer.
+After your child leaves the hospital, a parent or other caregiver adjusts the distractor for several weeks to stretch the bone so it grows longer (distraction osteogenesis).

 Your child’s team will check for signs of fluid build-up and increased pressure in the skull.
-These problems can happen during infancy or as your child grows.
+These problems may happen when your child is a baby or as they grow.

 • If fluid collects in your child’s brain, they may need a tube inserted to drain away extra fluid.
-The fluid drains into another part of the body, where it can be absorbed.
+The fluid drains into another part of the body, where the body can absorb it.

 • At regular checkups, we ask about warning signs of increased pressure, such as headaches or problems with eyesight.
 If there are concerns, your child may have imaging scans or a special eye exam to check for swelling at the back of the eye.